blue-button/implementation-guide/transmit-using-direct.md

 {% endhighlight %}

 All the files can be attached to the message as a multi-part MIME.

-#### Payer Content
-There is a workgroup actively working on describing how medical claims data should be structured.
-If this is an area that is relevant to you or your company, participate in the ABBI [Workgroup for Payer Content](http://wiki.siframework.org/ABBI+Payers+Workgroup).

 <!--
 ## 2. Workflow